subnero1/website-staging/_posts/2021-01-02-Build-the-future-podcast.md

 In this episode, Manu also talks about the work we do at Subnero, the state of underwater networks today, marine research, underwater robots, and the future of our oceans.

-Plug your earphones in, switch your screen off for half and hour and listen!
+Plug your earphones in, switch your screen off for half an hour and listen!